5 Tips for Getting Married in Portugal

 - international certificate of nubility from both parties

-- in case you are divorced or widowed: international certificate of marriage
+- in case you are divorced or widowed: international divorce certificate

 TIP: By the way, Portugal is the only European country where you can get married right on the beach since the registrar can also preform at favored places.
+Many registrars are willing to perform a wedding at other places than the register office.
+Still, it is advised to ask your registrar if they will perform the marriage ceremony at your preferred venue.
+Keep in mind that there are additional travel costs for your registrar that you need to cover.
 Also it’s not required to have witnesses present during your ceremony.

 The best wedding venues in Portugal